 Successful enterprises develop data-driven strategies.
 Our analytics experts support customers in using the data from their SAP Business Intelligence solutions to make well-founded, informed decisions.

-SAP BI: the key solutions and products
+SAP Business Intelligence – the key solutions and tools

 SAP Business Intelligence is the name for a range of tools that are used to collate and evaluate data stored in data warehouses.

-SAP offers the following data warehouse solutions:
+SAP offers the following

-- SAP BW/4HANA: a special version of SAP BW design for the latest generation of database.
+A special version of SAP BW design for the latest generation of database.
 It is also a prerequisite for using S/4HANA Embedded Analytics, the output of which can be viewed in Fiori apps.

 Benefits of SAP BI